 Remember what we said earlier?
 We want you to stop thinking of your exercise routine as something you dread, but rather a disciplined hobby you can’t wait to start.

 Do anything you need to do to — to get your mind and habits cooperating with your intentions.
 Do it, no matter how silly it seems!

 To tell you the truth, you can actually enjoy all the benefits of exercise with a simple and enjoyable routine.
 So, forget the idea that exercise is suffering!

 You can burn fat, lose weight, build muscle, tone your body and get fit without being a professional athlete or spending grueling hours at the gym.

 Depending on your own goals, your personalized workout routine can be anywhere from 2.5 hours of moderate to intense physical exercise a week (walking, running, jogging, cycling, etc.).
 And when you get serious about it, you can double that to 5 hours a week of something you look forward to doing.

-Centering your why on the benefits of exercise
+Centering your own why on the benefits is crucial to success.

-Forget focusing on losing weight, how big your muscles will grow, or how to build a workout routine!
+Forget focusing on losing weight, how big your muscles will grow!

 Your own big why is a powerful motivator so don’t forget it.